home-assistant/home-assistant.io/source/_integrations/homewizard.markdown

 ## Identify

-The `Identify` button can be pressed to let the status light blink for a few seconds.
+The identify button can be pressed to let the status light blink for a few seconds.

 <div class='note'>